stoplightio/studio/docs/designing-apis/getting-started.md

 ## How does it fit into Stoplight?

-The Stoplight design module is where you and your team will maintain the single source of truth that describes the inputs and outputs of your API.
+Stoplight Studio is where you and your team will maintain the single source of truth that describes the inputs and outputs of your API.

-Once you have your API described in the Stoplight design module, you can:
+Once you have your API described in Stoplight Studio, you can:

 - Publish all or part of your API
 - Create API tests from your designs